-§15-10-310 Specific Criteria; Areas of Particular Concern; Generally

-Prior to the issuance of any APC permit for a proposed project within an APC, the Director, with support of the DCRM Permitting Section and Technical Staff, shall evaluate the proposed project in terms of its compatibility with the standards and relative priorities listed below in this part and the general standards provided above in § 15-10-305.
-If a proposed project is to be located in more than one APC, CRM permit standards and policies for each applicable APC shall be evaluated in a single CRM permit decision.
-If more than one project requiring a CRM permit is proposed for a particular location, the project determined by the CRM Agency Officials to be the most compatible with the general and specific standards provided herein shall be given priority over the less compatible project.
+§§ 15-10-310 Specific Criteria; Areas of Particular Concern; Generally project is to be located in more than one APC, CRM permit standards and policies for each applicable APC shall be evaluated in a single CRM permit decision.
+If more than one project requiring a CRM permit is proposed for a particular location, the project determined by the CRM regulatory officials to be the most compatible with the general and specific standards provided herein shall be given priority over the less compatible project.
 The Permit Manager and Technical Staff shall make recommendations to the DCRM Director to grant, deny, or issue an APC permit with conditions.
 CRM Agency Officials may be included in APC review at the request of their offices or the DCRM Director, and may incorporate conditions into APC permits to address specific resource management concerns at the discretion of the DCRM Director.